parsodyl/json_string/README.md

 ### Encoding

-JsonString provide a set of different methods to encode Dart types, all implemented in a **type-safe** way and without any use of reflection or code generators.
+JsonString provides a set of different methods to encode Dart types, all implemented in a **type-safe** way and without any use of reflection or code generators.

 #### Plain objects